afroisalreadyinu/practical-ansible-intro/readme.md

 `main.yml` files as you have roles, which honestly sucks.
 The third directory, `files`, is for storing any files that have to be copied to servers as-is.
-The `templates` directory contains Jinja2 templates that need to be rendered before getting copied on to the server.
+The `templates` directory contains Jinja2 templates that can be rendered and copied to a server.

 Let's move the tasks above that installed packages into a role called `packages`, and use it in a playbook.
 You can find the playbook and